trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### ??
+3.4.1
+This is a maintenance release.
+* Bug fix: Show Differences button was not displayed on non-English-language sites.
+* Minor tweaks and documentation updates.

 ### 28 April 2018.
 3.4.0
 * Add randomisation capabilities so that students can be presented with a randomly generated question variant when they start a question in a quiz.